shaunvxc/pytchfork/README.md

 For further reference on this, see the `test_redis()` method in `tests/test_decorator.py`.

 ###Command Line
-You can also call pytchfork from the command line to run any command across multiple processes. python modules & packages across multiple processes.
+You can also call pytchfork from the command line to run any command across multiple processes.

 To run any command: